This is a fully integrated programme between Law and French. You will study the Law of Northern Ireland as well as aspects of French Law.

 There are also additional charges for graduation ceremonies, examination resits and library fines.

-Common and Civil Law (Major) with French costs
+Law (Major) with French costs

 Students undertaking the Law with French programme spend year 3 at a French speaking university, this year abroad is a compulsory part of the degree programme.